 Aspects of Shinto

-Shinto is Japan's ethnic religion that focuses on the belief that spiritual powers manifest in natural places, such as mountains, rivers and other aspects of nature, including people and animals.
+Shinto is the ethnic religion of Japan that focuses on the belief that spiritual powers manifest in natural places such as mountains, rivers and other aspects of nature, including people and animals.

 There is no founder of Shinto, but some of its practices date back to the 8th century.
 As an ancient religion, Shinto took over small villages and then spread to Japan.
 Eventually, it became a recognized religion.